FudgeMsg/fudgemsg.github.io/docs/fudge-proto-syntax.md

 | repeated | Field can appear multiple times in the message.
 The target language may represent this using a list or array type containing each repeated value. |
 | required | Field must be present in the Fudge message or passed to the construction mechanism.
 Cannot be used with `optional`.
 When used with `repeated` means the field must be present at least once |

-Field types include the [built-in types|Fudge Proto Types], identifiers for enumerations and other messages.
+Field types include the [built-in types](fudge-proto-types.html), identifiers for enumerations and other messages.

 The field identifier must be unique within a message, and will be used within the Fudge message.
 The code generated output will preserve this name in the style of the target language - for example